 Fancy Fudgy Brownies (with Butter and Two Kinds of Chocolate)

 These brownies take a little longer to throw together than the oil-based fudgy brownies above.
-That’s because these brownies have you melt chocolate and butter together over a double boiler (or a pot with a glass bowl over the water, not touching the water).
-But, it also includes cocoa powder AND melted chocolate so you get a better dose of chocolate than melted chocolate can provide alone.
+That’s because this recipe has you melt chocolate and butter together over a double boiler (or a pot with a glass bowl over the water, not touching the water).

-Even so, it is still a pantry staple kind of brownie recipe.
-This one does call for an 8″ square pan.
 My aluminum pan is a 9-inch, so I used a glass baking pan.
 I believe that’s why the oven temperature is set at 325* (with a longer baking time) to allow for the difference in material.
 Eh, I did a little Googling beforehand.
-I did skip the parchment paper-lining of the pan as indicated in the original recipe.
-I greased the baking dish and left it at that.
-We aren’t going to turn the brownies out, as they are going to be stored in the pan anyway.

-Do let these brownies cool to room temperature before you did in.
-The chocolate needs time to develop.
-They just taste better that way.
-Trust me.
-Recipes inside Bake from Scratch magazine are always amazing.
-Always.
 I used to pick up the magazine from the rack back in Indiana.
 It’s not in the stores where I am in Pennsylvania.
 I missed it so much, I became a subscriber.
 Bake from Scratch is fancy, a step (or three) above the usual, but still accessible.

 Fudgy Brownie Recipe Using Butter